microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSApplication.md

 ## PARAMETERS

 ### -ObjectId
-Specifies the ID of an application in Azure Active Directory
+Specifies the ID of an application in Microsoft Entra ID

 ```yaml
 Type: String